atanasmirchev/atanasmirchev.github.io/_pages/about.md

 The method in {% cite fairfield2007realtime %} also used a 3D ray-tracing sonar emission, with a small number of rays for speed.
 Notions from this line of work can be traced all the way back to {% cite moravec1985occupancymaps %} and also appear in the dissertation (e.g. grids, occupancy, stepping along rays, closed-form map updates alike those in PRISM, etc.).
 And of course RBPFs provide complete posterior distributions, just like the other classical-era SLAMs in the related work (e.g. EKFs), which the dissertation strives to do as well, but with different inference algorithms (e.g. PRISM has a similar Bayes-filter recursion, but works differently).
+Combined, these analogies span the spectrum of thesis aspects (e.g. sec.
+3.3), the difference in the thesis is in the underlying model assumptions & inference methods, designed to fit both RGB-D sensors and free 6-DoF movement.
 Please note the similarity of such methods and interpret the contributions in that context.

 - To add to the above: if I am not mistaken {% cite haehnel2003efficient %} was the first grid-based RBPF to be applied to real-world 2D data; you can also see {% cite hoehner2018particle %} for a modern attempt to mix a particle filter (not Rao-Blackwellized) with a 3D TSDF map, using a non-ray-tracing implicit emission.